 Understanding the Nutritional Benefits of Salmon for Dogs

-Omega-3 Fatty Acids for a Shiny Coat and Healthy Joints
+Omega 3 Fatty Acids to Give a Glossy Coat and Healthy Joints

-Protein and Vitamin B12 Support for Muscle and Nervous System Health
+Muscle and Nervous System Health Protein and Vitamin B12

 Can Dogs Eat Salmon Fish Skin?
 Safety Considerations

-Risks of Raw Salmon and the Threat of Salmon Poisoning Disease
+Raw Salmon dangers and the danger of Salmon Poisoning Disease

-Raw fish carries parasites like Nanophyetus salmincola, which transmit dangerous bacteria.
-If ingested, these organisms may trigger salmon poisoning disease—a condition fatal within weeks if untreated.
+Raw fish harbors parasites such as Nanophyetus salmincola that causes transmission of harmful bacteria.
+When consumed, such organisms can cause salmon poisoning disease- a condition that kills in weeks unless treated.
 Symptoms include vomiting, diarrhea, and lethargy.
 Immediate veterinary care is crucial when these signs appear.

 Importance of Thorough Cooking and Proper Preparation

 Heat treatment eliminates harmful pathogens.
-Bake or grill skin at 145°F (63°C) for 15 minutes to destroy parasites.
-Avoid oils, salt, or seasonings that irritate canine digestive systems.
+Parasites can be killed by baking or grilling skin at 145F (63C) 15 minutes.
+Avoid oils, salt or seasoning that causes irritation to canine digestive systems.
 For personalized guidance, consult this veterinary-approved resource.

 Environmental pollutants like mercury accumulate in fish over time.
 Source wild-caught varieties from low-contamination regions.
 Always remove small bones to prevent choking hazards.
 Regular check-ups help monitor long-term effects of dietary changes.